-Following Pages (Usually 10-20 Sheets).
+Following Pages (Usually from 10 to 20 Sheets).
 Students should present work sufficient to demonstrate the depth and breadth of their creative activity.
 This work should include (but is not limited to) examples of two- and three-dimensional design and graphics.
 Each project should be clearly identified (course, length of project, etc.), with a concise accompanying description of the assignment.